Race and Criminal Justice

 State of Iowa v.
 Lawrence George Canady III

 In this case, the Iowa Supreme Court considered when rap lyrics are admissible evidence in criminal trials.
 The State sought further review of a court of appeals decision which reversed the defendant's criminal convictions and remanded for a trial based on errors in the admission of evidence.
 Together with the Speech, Privacy, and Technology Project and the 老澳门开奖结果 of Iowa, the State Supreme Court Initiative filed an amicus brief arguing that such evidence should usually be excluded because it is rarely probative and yet creates a high risk of prejudice to the defendant.
-The Court ultimately reversed the court of appeals conviction, although somewhat attempted to limit the admission of the rap video to the facts of the case.
+The Iowa Supreme Court ultimately reversed the Court of Appeals decision, but for narrow and fact-specific reasons.
+And the Iowa Supreme Court acknowledged that, in cases not involving the peculiar facts of Canady's case, other courts had expressed concerns about the risk that a jury will unfairly use rap lyrics and music as evidence of a defendant's guilt.

 Feb 2024